semantic-release/docker-gitbox/README.md

 Authentication:
 ---------------
-The authentication method and interaction with git and gitlist is still a work in progress.
+The authentication method and interaction with git and **gitlist** is still a work in progress.
 That being said, some authentication is in place through modifications of the nginx htpasswd file.
-This authentication applies to read and write access via the git smart-http protocol and view access to the gitlist web interface.
-The htpasswd file is stored in the "/ng-auth" volume and the start.sh script looks for the htpasswd file in this directory on startup.
+This authentication applies to read and write access via the git **smart-http** protocol and view access to the **gitlist** web interface.
+The htpasswd file is stored in the `/ng-auth` volume and the `start.sh` script looks for the htpasswd file in this directory on startup.
 It will only regenerate the htpasswd file when it is not found.

 **To grab the initial gitadmin password:**